nickswalker/nickwalker.us/pages/about.md

 permalink: about/
 ---

+Nick Walker is a postdoctoral researcher at the Massachusetts Institute of Technology working in  [Andreea Bobu](https://www.mit.edu/~abobu/)'s [CLEAR Lab](https://clear.mit.edu/).
+His research seeks to reduce the difficulty of making robots that people can understand by augmenting existing behaviors to express and expose otherwise hidden information.

-Nick Walker earned his PhD at the University of Washington in Seattle, where he worked in Maya Cakmak's
+Nick earned [his PhD]({% details_link walker2025dissertation %}) at the University of Washington in Seattle, where he worked in Maya Cakmak's
     [Human-Centered Robotics Lab](https://hcrlab.cs.washington.edu).
-His research seeks to reduce the difficulty of making robots that people can understand by augmenting existing behaviors to express and expose otherwise hidden information.
-During [his PhD]({% details_link walker2025dissertation %}), he studied problems like
-   [balancing the tradeoff between task performance and expressivity]({% details_link walker2021attributions %}) and [automatically narrating complex robot behaviors]({% details_link wang2024doing %}), and he has published results in numerous IEEE and ACM scholarly conferences.
+While a student, he studied problems like [balancing the tradeoff between task performance and expressivity]({% details_link walker2021attributions %}) and [automatically narrating complex robot behaviors]({% details_link wang2024doing %}), and published results in numerous IEEE and ACM scholarly conferences.
 In 2022, Nick interned with Claudia Pérez D'Arpino at [Nvidia's Seattle Robotics Lab](https://research.nvidia.com/labs/srl/) to work on [intuitive interfaces for telemanipulation]({% details_link walker2024explicit %}).
 A part of this project [won an HRI Best Paper award in 2024]({% post_url 2024-03-15-3d-mice-best-paper %}).
 His research was supported by an NSF Graduate Research Fellowship.
 While a student, Nick led the organization of the first [Northwest Robotics Symposium](https://nwrsymposium.github.io).

-Nick earned a Bachelor in Computer Science at the University of Texas at Austin where he worked on service and domestic robots in Peter Stone's
+Before grad school, Nick studied Computer Science at the University of Texas at Austin where he worked on service and domestic robots in Peter Stone's
 [Building Wide Intelligence](http://www.cs.utexas.edu/~larg/bwi_web/){: data-goatcounter-click="ext-bwi"} project.
 He was part of the [Austin Villa@Home RoboCup team](https://www.cs.utexas.edu/~AustinVilla/) that [placed 3rd]({% post_url 2017-08-28-robocup-2017-success %}) in 2017 and [won best-poster in 2018]({% post_url 2018-06-21-dspl-best-poster-award %}).
 Nick earned honors as a [Polymath in the College of Natural Sciences]({% post_url 2014-08-25-polymathic-scholar %}), was recognized as a [Dean's Honored Graduate]({% post_url 2018-03-27-deans-honored-graduate %}) and was selected to [speak at commencement]({% post_url 2018-05-19-commencement-address %}).

 Nick is also a [photographer](https://flickr.com/photos/nickwalker-us){: data-goatcounter-click="ext-flickr.com-bio"} and